The-Marcy-Lab-School/react-express-auth/ABOUT.md

 While it is developed as a React application and `.jsx` files, it will ultimately be built into static assets (HTML, CSS, and JS files that can be sent directly to the browser).

-The frontend application is organized into a few key components (from right to left in the diagram below):
-* The "Adapters" found in `frontend/src/adapters/` — the front-end equivalent of controllers, responsible for structuring requests sent to the server and for parsing responses.
-* The "Pages" found in `frontend/src/pages/` — responsible for rendering separate pages of the front-end application.
-These components make use of sub-components defined in `frontend/src/components`
-* The "App" found in `frontend/src/App.jsx` — the hub of the frontend application, it is the root component that is responsible for defining frontend routes and establishing site-wide layout components (like the navigation bar)

-* The `frontend/main.jsx` file actually renders the `App` component and provides access to the `BrowserRouter` and the application's global Context.
-* The `index.html` file itself is the entry point of the entire application and it loads the `main.jsx` file and any additional scripts.

 ![](./documentation/readme-img/front-end.svg)

+The frontend application is organized into a few key components (from right to left in the diagram):
+* The "Adapters" found in `frontend/src/adapters/`
+  * Responsible for structuring requests sent to the server and for parsing responses.
+  * The front-end equivalent of controllers
+* The "Pages" found in `frontend/src/pages/`
+  * Responsible for rendering separate pages of the front-end application.
+  * These components make use of sub-components defined in `frontend/src/components`
+* The "App" found in `frontend/src/App.jsx`
+  * The root component that is responsible for defining frontend routes and establishing site-wide layout components (like the navigation bar)
+* The `frontend/main.jsx` file
+  * Renders the `App` component
+  * Provides access to the `BrowserRouter` and the application's global Context.
+* The `index.html` file
+  * Loads the `main.jsx` file and any additional scripts.

 ### Frontend Utils